Course Information

 Total scores for an assignment are a weighted average of the scores for each part or criteria.
 Parts or criteria are usually structured to assess a student's understanding according to four kinds of knowledge: basic recall of previously seen concepts, applying concepts in new situations, qualitatively and quantitatively evaluating alternatives, and creatively implementing new designs; these are ordered in increasing sophistication and thus increasing weight.
 In almost all cases, scores are awarded for demonstrating understanding and not for effort.
 Detailed rubrics for all quizzes, lab assignments, and exams are provided once the assignment has been graded to enable students to easily see how the score was awarded.

-Note that the exams account for over half of a student's final grade.
+Note that the exams account for 61\% of a student's final grade.
 The exams in this course are very challenging.
-Successful students begin preparing for the exams far in advance by carefully reviewing the assigned readings, independently developing study problems, and participating in critical study groups.
+Successful students begin preparing for the exams far in advance by carefully reviewing the assigned readings, working through practice problems, independently developing study problems, participating in critical study groups, and writing their own Verilog code from scratch.

-To pass the course, a student must at a bare minimum satisfy the following requirements: (1) submit six out of the nine laboratory assignment parts; (2) take both prelim exams; and (3) take the final exam. \BF{If a student does not satisfy these criteria then that student may fail the course regardless of the student's numerical grade.} The instructor reserves the right to award a D letter grade for students who barely satisfy this criteria but are clearly making no real effort to engage in the course and their own learning.
+To pass the course, a student must at a bare minimum take all four exams.
+If a student does not take all four exams then that student may fail the course regardless of the student's numerical grade.
+The instructor reserves the right to award a D letter grade for students who barely satisfy this criteria but are clearly making no real effort to engage in the course and their own learning.

 Policies

-This section outlines various policies concerning auditors, usage of cellular phones and laptops in lecture, turning in assignments late, regrading assignments, collaboration, copyright, and accommodations for students with disabilities.
+This section outlines various policies concerning auditors, usage of cellular phones and laptops in lecture, turning in assignments late, regrading assignments, collaboration, artificial intelligence, copyright, and accommodations for students with disabilities.

 Auditor Policy